 All three events in the Atlantis story have a real basis in history:

 It is interesting to note that Rhys Carpenter started to advocate his hypothesis since around the time of his retirement in 1955.
 Rhys Carpenter complained that he could not convince any of his colleagues.
 Here, we are allowed to see a hint to the reason why Carpenter started to advocate his hypothesis only with his retirement, and why not a single colleague agreed: Because it is harmful for the career to advocate such theses.
 Here, we see an indication that there was a dogmatic rejection of Atlantis theses in academia at this time which did not allow an open discussion of rational theses.

-It is also interesting to note that Rhys Carpenter in his 1966 practically at the same time published book "Beyond the Pillars of Hercules", which was addressed to a broader public, did not spent a single word about Atlantis, although this topic would have been natural for a book of this title.
+It is also interesting to note that Rhys Carpenter in his 1966 practically at the same time published book "Beyond the Pillars of Hercules", which was addressed to a broader public, did not spend a single word on Atlantis, although this topic would have been natural for a book of this title.
 The reason for this was probably the concern that such theses could have been misunderstood as support for an irrational Atlantis thesis in a broader public.

 Rhys Carpenter was open for the question for Atlantis as a real place.
 Plato himself believed, what he wrote, except his embellishments.
 The tradition from Egypt was considered trustworthy by Rhys Carpenter, too.
 Also did Carpenter consider the single elements of the Atlantis story to be real.
 Yet the complete picture of Atlantis was not real since tradition melted different events errorneously into one event.